-From 2007 to 31 January 2017 was signatory partner of PKF Italia S.p.A., a company in which she was the Director of National Technical Management, of training courses and technical continuing education courses as well as Head of the Quality Control Committee and member of the Risk Management Committee, of the PKF Scientific Committee and of the Quality Control Committee of PKF International.
+From 2007 to 31 January 2017 she was signatory partner of P.K.F.
+Italia S.p.A., a company in which she was the Director of National Technical Management, of training courses and technical continuing education courses as well as Head of the Quality Control Committee and member of the Risk Management Committee, of the PKF Scientific Committee and of the Quality Control Committee of PKF International.
+Since 2014 she has been Deputy Chairman of the Board of Directors of PKF Italia S.p.A., and since 2013 she has been Chairman and Chief Executive Officer of IFIREVI S.r.l..

 She was also a member of the Board of Statutory Auditors of Marni Holding S.r.l. (for the 2009-2011 three-year period), now Break Holding S.r.l. (company in liquidation).
 She is a contributor to the journal "Il Revisore legale" published by Sole 24 Ore Group, as well as a member of the Scientific Committee of the journal.
 She is a member of several technical study and work groups of Assirevi and a member of the Steering Committee of Assirevi itself.
-She is one of the university lecturers of the training course, organised by the school of higher education (Scuola di Alta Formazione - SAF) of the Association of Chartered Certified Accountants of Milan on the topic of "The professional activity of the board of statutory auditors charged with statutory audits in SMEs".
-She has been a speaker at conferences organised by the Association of Chartered Certified Accountants of Bergamo, Milan and Verona on the subject of listing SMEs and on the subject of business continuity, "The task of statutory auditing and supervision of the board of statutory auditors in situations of financial distress of enterprises".
+She was one of the university lecturers of the training course, organised by the school of higher education (Scuola di Alta Formazione - SAF) of the Association of Chartered

+Certified Accountants of Milan on the topic of "The professional activity of the board of statutory auditors charged with statutory audits in SMEs".
+She is one of the faculty lecturers at the Statutory Auditor Masters Program organised by the Order of Chartered Accountants and Auditors (ODEC) of Milan and of its relevant Foundation.